-Lastly, the toxicology program to support the NDA filing of setmelanotide for POMC deficiency obesity is near completion.
+Lastly, the toxicology program to support the NDA filing of setmelanotide for POMC deficiency obesity is completed.
 We completed three-month toxicology studies in rats and monkeys, with doses and exposures that are more than 300-fold greater than those at the anticipated clinical doses without evidence of clinically relevant toxicological findings.
-Similarly, we have also completed chronic toxicity studies (6-month rat, 9-month monkey), which in rats provided 219- (maximum concentration) and 106-times (area under the curve), respectively, and in monkeys 282- and 82-times. respectively, the exposures at the anticipated clinical doses compared No-Observed-Adverse-Effect-Level(s) in animals.
+Similarly, we have also completed chronic toxicity studies (6-month rat, 9-month monkey), which in rats provided 219- (maximum concentration) and 106-times (area under the curve), respectively, and in monkeys 282- and 82-times, respectively, the exposures at the anticipated clinical doses compared No-Observed-Adverse-Effect-Level(s) in animals.
 We have evaluated the potential reproductive and development effects of setmelanotide in rats and rabbits with administration by SC injection, to support the administration of setmelanotide in women of child-bearing potential.
 In addition, a juvenile toxicology study has been completed that will support dosing in pediatric patients less than 12 years of age.
 In addition, we are planning carcinogenicity studies, the longest of which is expected to be two years.
-The FDA has agreed to permit us to defer carcinogenicity studies until after approval of a new drug application, or NDA, for setmelanotide.
-We believe this also to be true for the EMA, however, the EMA has not yet provided firm guidance on the need for carcinogenicity studies.
+The FDA has allowed us to defer carcinogenicity studies until after approval of an NDA for setmelanotide.
+We believe this also to be true for the EMA, however, the EMA has not yet provided firm guidance on the need for submission of results of one or more carcinogenicity studies at the time of filing of an application for marketing authorization in the EU.